 I have to stop here by saying that one could probably find a cheaper room to stay in New York City.
 The LIRR to Montauk suggestion is only for those lazy sons-of-bitches who just so happen don't have room accommodations -- or did not take the time to scour the city for a room, or just shit out of luck and rather not ride the L train all night (did that, not going to repeat it: Canarsie is scary).

 There Are Toilets in Almost Every Car!

 The good thing about LIRR trains is that they have toilets in every other car.
 Don't lose your ticket though.
 It's gold.
 The conductors are vigilant about checking.
 So keep it handy.

 From Penn Station to Montauk is about four hours.
 If you position yourself right you can get about two and a half hours of sleep.
-The lighting is harsh on the train (a double decker!).
+The lighting is harsh on the train (a double-decker!).
 So put a towel over your head.
 At one point I had my shoes off and I had occupied four seats all around me with my backpack and other such stuff.
-The key is make yourself unapproachable.
-If you are travelling the LIRR for living space you don't want neighbors.
+The key is to make yourself unapproachable.
+If you are traveling the LIRR for living space you don't want neighbors.
 All you want is a place to sleep.